Tonykidv2/TicTacToeReactJavaScript/tic-tac-toe/README.md

 **app should now be running in the background**

 go here: http://localhost:5173/ or whatever link the command window spits out after the run command finishes.

+## to have file watching or hot reloading while using docker use this commend instead of using docker build & docker run

+docker-compose up